Loading...

 When you enter the 2nd area, a large moving chamber rolls past, blocking your view to the exit.

-Deathly catwalk
+Deadly catwalk

 Visually appealing catwalk that is in fact inaccessible to the player